 - Particulars of the Manager or Chief Officer of the representative office

-How does it proceed?
+How does the Hong Kong representative office proceed?

 Free ebook